-Statistically more family businesses fail than succeed.
+Statistically, more family businesses fail than succeed.
 Why?
-There are several theories and even more opinions on why families in particular confront challenges with long-term success but there is some good news.
+There are several theories and even more opinions on why families, in particular, confront challenges with long-term success but there is some good news.
 There's a method to the madness when it comes to running a family business that can help create an organization that's not only functional but also highly successful.External Advisors Are Key

 There's no doubt family businesses that have grown and stayed vibrant from one generation to the next rely on outside assistance to deal with social issues that occur.
 External help ensures the business is run on sound foundational principles with governance in place to deal with difficulties as they arise.
 Governance is essential for addressing issues in a fair consistent manner.
-For example compensation is one concern that has to be confronted appropriately as people need to be paid accordingly for the responsibilities the market and results they achieve.Role Separation: The Importance of Ownership Versus Management
+For example, compensation is one concern that has to be confronted appropriately as people need to be paid accordingly for the responsibilities of the market and the results they achieve.Role Separation: The Importance of Ownership Versus Management

 Owners and managers are often in conflicting roles making it difficult to pursue organizational objectives.
 Here's the tip.
 Separate management and ownership decisions completely so that the goals of family members are met while at the same time the business is moving forward in a constructive way.
 It's critical that advisory teams and management work together to ensure that family members as employees are not given preferential treatment over others.
-While not fair family members within an organization have to exceed the standards expected by most employees to insure that they are not viewed as in the roles due to favoritism or nepotism but because of experience and performance.
+While not fair family members within an organization have to exceed the standards expected by most employees to ensure that they are not viewed as in the roles due to favoritism or nepotism but because of experience and performance.
 It's an easy thing to overlook and unfortunately an even easier way to undermine culture making it nearly impossible to build a team of loyal employees.

 Moving beyond the first generation in a family-run business is not without challenges.
 However, with the right external expertise governance and a few solid tips on managing goals and expectations businesses can harness the power of family ownership and professional leadership to grow and thrive into the next generation and beyond.